grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Down."
 She gave the one-word command as she pushed the button on the wall that activated the dive alarm.

 "Give me full speed forward," said Hemi.
 He put one large hand on each of the shoulders of the two men who sat at the controls of the sub and instructed them to dive the boat.
-One of these men was a stick-figure of a man who went by moniker Bastian.
+One of these men was a stick-figure of a man who went by the moniker Bastian.
 The other, "Handsome" Gregory, had a meaty square forehead that looked like a miniaturized version of his meaty square torso.
 Of the two of them, only Gregory looked like he belonged on a submarine.

 Diving the sub required delicacy even in the calmest circumstances.
 Now Hemi and the two men at the controls carefully timed their movements.
 Their eyes scanned continually over the wall of dials, gauges, switches and valves in front of them that reflected back the red glow of the night lighting.
 This wall at the front of the control room told them the _Prospect's_ angle, depth, speed, systems settings, battery charge --- the whole picture of the boat's orientation and movement.
 Indeed, this wall plus some of the panels situated to their right and left were the _only_ way to know the status of the boat while it was submerged.